vuminhkhoi1802/scentronix-backend-test/README.md

 ## Overview

 The Server Priority API is a NestJS-based application that evaluates a list of web servers and returns the online server with the lowest priority.
-This project showcases the integration of various technologies including NestJS, TypeScript, Axios for HTTP requests, and ReDoc for API documentation.
+This project showcases the integration of various technologies including NestJS, TypeScript, Axios for HTTP requests, and Swagger for API documentation.

 ## Features